unboxed/unboxed.co/source/blog/2017-11-13-what-s-on-our-bookshelf.md

 Here are some titles that have been the key reads within our team over the last few weeks:<br/>
 <br/>

-# Sense and Respond: How Successful Organizations Listen to Customers and Create New Products Continuously
+# Sense and Respond: How Successful Organizations Listen to Customers and Create New Products Continuously, by Jeff Gothelf & Josh Seiden

 ## Reader: [Boris Divjak](https://unboxed.co/people#boris-divjak)